 If you’re a regular visitor to my website, then you know my privacy tool of choice is the Virtual Private Network (VPN).
 A VPN provides the best protection available today for internet users who want to ensure that their online travels go unrecorded.

-A VPN is an excellent addition to any user’s privacy toolkit, but particularly those users who regularly access Incognito Mode in their favorite browsers.
+A VPN is an excellent addition to any user’s privacy toolkit, but particularly for those users who regularly access Incognito Mode in their favorite browsers.

 When standing over a subway or highway tunnel, an observer can detect that there is traffic flowing through the tunnel.
 However, that observer has no way of knowing how many cars are in the tunnel, how fast they’re going or what their final destination is.